atrosekta/rust-electrical-wiki/content/smart.md

 Notes:

 - Will pulse 1rW when an inventory slot changes state.
-An inventory slot will either need to be filled or emptied for the storage monitor.
+An inventory slot will either need to be filled or emptied for the Storage Monitor to notice a change.
+It will not notice partial stacksize changes.
-- Can be paired with Rust+ by holding a wire tool and pressing `E` while looking at the component.
+- Can be paired with Rust+ to allow monitoring of Tool Cupboards, Large Boxes and Vending Machines.

 ![](images/image16.jpg)